It was standing room only. Every seat taken. I always wondered who would turn up, but I never thought I would find out.

 ‘Juju, help me.’
 She had always struggled to say my name.

 I turned.
-She was the five-year-old girl l I remembered, blonde curls framing a pixie face.
+She was the five-year-old girl I remembered, blonde curls framing a pixie face.
 Except her face was caved in on one side.
-Clumps of congealed blood were visible in her hair.
-It was difficult to look at.
+Clumps of congealed blood visible in her hair.
+I lowered my eyes to avoid looking at her.

 ‘Jessie,’ my voice croaked, ‘Jessie I’m sorry.
 I didn’t mean for you to die.’

 ‘I fell.
 You let me.’
-Jessie whispered as she moved towards me.
+Jessie whimpered as she moved towards me.
 She wore her yellow sun dress and her big blue eyes accused me of failing her.

 ‘It was an accident, Jessie.
 I tried to take your hand.
 It wasn’t my fault,’ the words came tumbling out as I replayed the moment again in my mind.
 I heard my own scream and relived the second my fingers helplessly brushed hers.
 I pictured her tiny body crumpled on the ground.